 R – Conclude with the positive Result that occurred because of your action

-How to close a dental nurse cover letter (conclusion and sign-off)
+How to close a cover letter (conclusion and sign-off)

-The closing of your dental nurse cover letter should reiterate the highlights of your skills and experience and leave the hiring manager interested in knowing more about the value you can bring to their office.
-The best way to do this is via a call to action.
+The closing of your dental nurse cover letter should reiterate the highlights of your skills and experience, leaving hiring managers interested in knowing more about the value you can bring to their office.
+The best way to do this is with a call to action.

 This sentence expresses enthusiasm for the role and invites the hiring manager to get in touch.
-Keep your tone positive and confident, just remember to avoid coming across as entitled to the position.
+Keep your tone positive and confident, but avoid coming across as entitled to the position.

 Finally, sign off with a conclusion like ‘Sincerely’ or ‘Best regards’ followed by your full name.

-I am aware that you are expanding your practice to cater for a wider range of clientele of both private and NHS patients.
+I am aware that you are expanding your practice to cater to a wider range of both private and NHS patients.
 I believe my experience assisting patients from all walks of life would make me a strong asset to the team.
-Please do not hesitate to reach out to Dr Ferton at Harrow Dental Practice for a recommendation.
+Please do not hesitate to reach out to Dr. Ferton at Harrow Dental Practice for a recommendation.
 I hope to be able to tell you more about my dental nurse experience soon.

 Sincerely,